Spanning $H$-subdivisions and perfect $H$-subdivision tilings in dense digraphs

 For a positive integer $t$, we simply write $\{1, \ldots , t\}$ as $[t]$.
 Throughout this paper, we will omit floor and ceiling signs when they are not essential.
-Also, we use standard hierarchy notation, that is, we write $0<\beta\ll\alpha$ to denote that given $\alpha$ one can choose $\beta$ such that the subsequent arguments hold for all $0<\beta^\prime\leq\beta$.
 For the real numbers $a$ and $b$, we use $a\pm b$ to represent an unspecified real number in the interval $[a-b, a+b]$.